pangeacyber/pangea-prompt-lab/README.md

 Also calculates accuracy, precision, recall, F1, specificity, and logs any errors.
 Use --fps_out_csv / --fns_out_csv to save FP/FN prompts for further analysis.

-This utility measures how accurately PromptGuard detects malicious vs. benign prompts, with minimal overhead.